s-amir/designing-data-intensive-applications/README.md

 Evolvability: Designing for Change
 Software requirements will inevitably change over time due to business needs, regulations, or system growth.
 A system designed with evolvability in mind is easier to modify and adapt.

+____
+____
+## Relational vs. Document Databases Today
+#### Document Model Advantages:

+Schema flexibility: No rigid table structure; easier schema evolution.
+Performance benefits: Locality of related data improves read performance.
+Closer alignment with application data structures.
+#### Relational Model Advantages:

+Better support for joins: Handles many-to-many relationships more efficiently.
+Optimized query execution: Automatic selection of best access paths.
+Simplicity for interconnected data: Avoids excessive denormalization.
+#### Schema-on-Write vs. Schema-on-Read
+Relational databases enforce schemas at write time ("schema-on-write"), ensuring data consistency but requiring migrations when structure changes.
+Document databases use "schema-on-read", allowing flexible data storage but requiring application logic to handle different formats dynamically.

+### Data locality
+Document databases store data as a single continuous string (e.g., JSON, XML, or BSON).
+This locality of storage can improve performance when applications frequently retrieve entire documents, reducing the need for multiple index lookups and disk seeks.

+However, this advantage diminishes when:

+Only a small part of a document is needed, as the entire document must still be loaded.
+Updates increase the document’s size, requiring a full rewrite instead of an in-place modification.
+Thus, keeping documents small and avoiding size-increasing updates is recommended to maintain performance.

+#### Locality in Other Database Models
+The concept of data locality is not unique to document databases.
+Other database systems also optimize locality:

+1.Google Spanner allows relational tables to be interleaved for better locality.
+2.Oracle supports multi-table index cluster tables.
+3.Bigtable-based databases (Cassandra, HBase) use column families to manage locality.